- Tours & Safaris

 You will need to make your own arrangements today; the services of our operator end after breakfast.
 We can arrange a transfer to Livingstone International Airport for an onward flight but if you’d like to see more of Victoria Falls and book an activity or two, simply let us know and we’ll add on the extra accommodation.
 Victoria Falls is Africa’s adventure capital and activities range from scenic flights, river cruises and elephant-back safaris to white-water rafting and bungee jumping.

-USD 2830pps *2018 Low Season Rate - Prices vary according to seasonality.
+USD 2830pp sharing *2018 Rate - Prices vary according to seasonality.
 Usually we tailor itineraries to your particular requirements.
 Simply contact us!